1

 How much do field manager jobs pay per year?

-As of Jun 11, 2026, the average yearly pay for field manager in Arizona is $67,113.00, according to ZipRecruiter salary data.
+As of Aug 16, 2026, the average yearly pay for field manager in Arizona is $67,113.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $48,000.00 and $80,100.00 per year, depending on experience, location, and employer.

-What is the role of a field manager?
+What is a field manager?

 A field manager, also known as a field service manager, oversees a group of employees who routinely travel to and work at customer sites.
 This position requires the skills necessary for hiring, firing, and evaluating staff members who work on job sites outside of the company office.
 Other duties include gathering feedback directly from customers and using it to evaluate and improve the work of the team.
 This type of position can appear in just about any industry that routinely employs remote workers.
 The qualifications for this career typically include a bachelor’s degree in business management and several years of experience in a related industry.

-How does a Field Manager typically coordinate with on-site teams and upper management to ensure project success?
+How does a field manager typically coordinate with on-site teams and upper management to ensure project success?

 A Field Manager plays a pivotal role in bridging on-site teams and upper management by regularly communicating project goals, progress, and challenges.
 They conduct site visits, lead team meetings, and provide clear instructions to ensure everyone is aligned with project expectations and timelines.
 Additionally, they report updates and any issues to upper management, facilitating swift decision-making and resource allocation.
 Effective coordination ensures projects run smoothly and helps foster a collaborative, solution-focused work environment.

-What are the key skills and qualifications needed to thrive as a Field Manager, and why are they important?
+What are the key skills and qualifications needed to thrive as a field manager, and why are they important?

 To thrive as a Field Manager, you need strong leadership, project management abilities, and relevant industry experience, often supported by a bachelor’s degree in business, management, or a related field.
 Familiarity with project management software, CRM systems, and data analysis tools is typically required.
 Outstanding communication, problem-solving, and team-building skills help Field Managers motivate staff and handle on-site challenges.
 These skills are vital to ensure efficient operations, meet project goals, and foster a productive work environment.